Product

 Analysis produces two distinct graph outputs.
 The observed map contains concepts and relationships extracted from the content.
 The explanation framework contains concepts the topic and audience require.
 Coverage is the intersection of the two.

-Green nodes: covered, present in content and required by framework.
-Grey nodes: observed only, in content but not structurally required.
-Red dashed nodes: gaps, required by framework but absent from content.
+Indigo nodes: well integrated in the content.
+Amber: weakly integrated.
+Red: underexplained.
+Grey: observed only, present but not structurally required.
+Orange dashed: gaps, required by the explanation framework but absent from content.

 ContentGraph and ContentGrapher